glambrig/minishell/README.md

 This project, interwoven with the philosophy of simplicity and efficiency, not only sharpens skills in system-level programming but also imparts a practical understanding of the core components that constitute a fully functional shell.

-## 🛠️ PROGRAM SPECIFICITIES AND CONSIDERATIONS
+## 🛠️ PROGRAM SPECIFICATIONS AND CONSIDERATIONS

-Start by clonning the repo :
+Start by cloning the repo :

 ```bash
 git clone git@github.com:maitreverge/minishell.git && cd minishell